 2.1.
 Use strong double-sided tape, epoxy, or an alternative adhesive to firmly attach a mica disk to an AFM/scanning tunneling microscope (STM) magnetic stainless-steel specimen disk.

 2.2.
-Cleave mica disc by using a sharp razor or utility knife, or by attaching an adhesive tape to the top surface and then pealing it off to remove a layer of material.
+Cleave mica disc by using a sharp razor or utility knife, or by attaching an adhesive tape to the surface and then pealing it off to remove a layer of material.

 NOTE: Either method should reveal a virgin surface by removing a thin layer of mica previously exposed to the environment.
 After the procedure, the attachment of mica to the AFM/STM metal specimen disk must remain firm.